 Most recipes call for cooking kale 30+ minutes, but unlike collard greens, Lacinato isn’t as fibrous and doesn’t need to be cooked that long (you can even eat it raw).
 A quick saute followed by a 10 minute steam is enough to preserve the green color, flavor and firm texture without turning it into a smelly brown mess boiled in liquid.
 I also like to use a minimal amount of liquid so all the nutrients don’t leech out into the water.

 You can turn this into a meal by frying some pancetta with it then dropping a soft poached egg on top and serving it with a thick slice of crusty bread.
 Or experiment with different spices and aromatics such as sage, chili peppers, or shallots for a different take.
 If you want to go asian, replace the salt with a splash of soy sauce and the wine with Mirin.

-1 bunch Lacinato kale roughly chopped
+- 1 bunch Lacinato kale center rib removed and roughly chopped

-4 cloves of garlic sliced thin
+- 4 cloves garlic sliced thin

-Heat a large pot with a lid over high heat until hot.
+- Heat a large pot with a lid over high heat until hot.
 Add a splash of good quality olive oil and then the garlic.

-Sauté the garlic until lightly browned and fragrant.
+- Sauté the garlic until lightly browned and fragrant.

-Add the kale, a small splash of white wine and the salt and pepper and stir.
+- Add the kale, a small splash of white wine and the salt and pepper and stir.
 Lower the heat to medium low, cover and cook for another 10 minutes.

-Adjust seasoning if needed and serve with some lemon juice squeezed on top.
+- Adjust seasoning if needed and serve with some lemon juice squeezed on top.